Raseborg, Finland: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types C and F. Make sure to pick the necessary type.
-The vast majority of adapters available online are simply plug changers and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types C and F. Check that you find the right type.
+The majority of adapters available are just plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most places.

 If you visit the Fiskars museum, wear museum-appropriate clothing and take: